This Escarole Soup recipe is a healthy, flavor-packed, satisfying soup with pasta. An Italian classic perfect for a warming, weeknight meal.

 - While the soup simmers, cook the pasta according to package instructions and set aside until needed.

-- Season the soup with salt and pepper, to taste.
+- Add the lemon juice, and taste for seasoning then season the soup with salt to taste.

-- Ladle onto the pasta in soup bowls.
-Serve with crusty bread.
+- Ladle onto the pasta in soup bowls and serve hot.

 Tips + Notes